oci-operations-team/terraform-oci-tdf-instance-pool/README.md

 ## Notes/Issues

-- Please note that I'm curently facing a bug with the operation of removing an attached load balancer.
+- Please note that we are curently facing a bug with the operation of removing/updating an attached load balancer.

 ## Versions